trstlabs/intento/docs/README.md

 # Trustless Hub

-[Trustless Hub](https://github.com/trstlabs/trst) is a smart contract blockchain with built-in automatic execution.
+Trustless Hub is an application-specific blockchain built for automatic execution.

+Trustless Hub allows developers and end-users to automate arbitrary Cosmos messages.
+Building and interacting with complex automation solutions is also possible.
 You can build and deploy Self-Executing Smart Contracts to a large decentralized worldwide community.

-Trustless Hub is built on the [Cosmos SDK](https://docs.cosmos.network), and CosmWasm - Wasm-compiled Rust smart contracts, used by most Cosmos SDK Chains.
+Trustless Hub is built on the [Cosmos SDK](https://docs.cosmos.network), and CosmWasm - Wasm-compiled Rust smart contracts, used by many Cosmos SDK Chains.
 CosmWasm Smart contracts are safer and more effient compared to other smart contracts.

-Trustless Hub enables new services using encrypted inputs, time-based execution, 1-click recurring execution and verifiable data.
+Trustless Hub enables new services using time-based execution and verifiable data to create seamless user experiences.

-Use-cases include recurring swaps for DeFi, 1-click recurring transactions for payment and in-game battles with time-based winner appointment for gaming.
-As Trustless Hub's smart contract open up many new usecases on-chain, why we call these Trustless Contracts.

-## 4 pillars of Trustless Contracts

-1. Front-running resistance
-2. Time-based Execution
-3. Recurring transactions with one click
-4. Verified Contract Templates
+Use-cases include ecurring transactions for paying in installments, remittances and payroll.
+Protocols can automate their workflows in a reliable and easy to integate manner.
+Devlopers can build dApps that use recurring swaps and automatic reward claiming.
+In-game battles are made more fun with time-based winner appointment.

-Any CosmWasm code, like smart contracts on Juno, Osmosis, Secret Network and Archway can extend their functionality through Inter-Blockchain Communication (IBC)., or be transformed into a Trustless Contract.
+Any protocol with access to Inter-Blockchain communication, like smart contracts on Juno, Osmosis, Secret Network and Archway can extend their functionality through Trustless Hub.

 ## Use Cases